Wyoming governor signs measure prohibiting abortion pills

 Women have already been traveling across state lines to places where abortion pill access is easier.
 That trend is expected to increase.

-Since the reversal of Roe last June, abortion restrictions have been up to states and the landscape has shifted quickly.
-Thirteen states are now enforcing bans on abortion at any point in pregnancy, and one more, Georgia, bans it once cardiac activity can be detected, or at about six weeks’ gestation.
+Since the reversal of Roe in June, abortion restrictions have been up to states, and the landscape has shifted quickly.
+Thirteen states now enforce bans on abortion at any point in pregnancy, and another, Georgia, bans it once cardiac activity can be detected, or at about six weeks’ gestation.

 Courts have put on hold enforcement of abortion bans or deep restrictions in Arizona, Indiana, Montana, Ohio, South Carolina, Utah and Wyoming.
 Idaho courts have forced the state to allow abortions during medical emergencies.